sentrychris/psmonitor/README.md

 The server manages:

-- Authentication and
+- Authentication
-- Pairing of client and websocket connections, and
+- Pairing of client and websocket connections
-- The execution of the monitoring scripts
+- Execution of the monitoring scripts

 Using multiple threads managed through an executor.
 This allows PSMonitor to retrieve data asynchronously and mitigate blocking operations.